Updated November 14, 2025.

 What is the difference between a job and a career?

-In short, a job is something you have to do for money but may not enjoy.
+A job is something you have to do for money, but may not enjoy.
 A career path is an industry you commit to — exploring resources and training, developing new skills, and pursuing education to achieve new goals and continue learning.

 What career makes $100,000 a year?